 In just a few days, my husband and I will celebrate our 5-year anniversary.
 Now, we may sound like “babies” to some of you, but in a world with a steadily increasing divorce rate, I consider every single year a celebration.
 So, today I’d like to share my side of “our love story.”

 When Evan and I met in college, we had both just experienced break-ups which were frustrating and heart-breaking.
+This is probably why our relationship stayed in the “friend zone” for over a year.
 I had been in a two-year relationship with my high school sweetheart, who I believed was “the one.”
 Obviously, he didn’t view our relationship the same and dumped me.
 It does seem very trivial and meaningless now that I’m a grown woman and the mother of two children.
 I literally shake my head at myself.
 But at the time, I was certain it would be the death of me.

 Time wore on, and I had begun to convince myself that I would NEVER “find the one.”
 (Spoiler alert: You don’t find your spouse, God destines you a spouse.)
 A broken heart, disbelief in God’s timing, and raging hormones brought me to many places I still regret to this day.
 I became so crazy obsessed with proving my worth to men and finding love, that I didn’t even realize I was creating not only a disaster but an ever-growing feeling of worthlessness inside my very soul.
 In just one year of college I threw away everything I had, including my purity, my dignity, and my sanity at individuals who were never meant to have it.